-- Never modify the default schema files because doing so could damage the server’s processing capabilities.
+- Never modify the default schema files because doing so could damage the Directory Server’s processing capabilities.

 - Define all attributes before they can be used in an object class.
 If you are using the Schema Editor to add new schema elements, use the Quick Add Attributes option when defining new object classes.

 - Define the parent object class before creating object classes that inherit from the parent.

 - You must name custom schema files according to the following syntax:

 - Follow the two digits with a non-digit character.